NikolasMelui/nikolasmelui-nodejs-boilerplate/README.md

 ## Config

-All necessary configs is in the `config.js` file.
-You need to create last one or copy `config.example.js` to the `config.js` and use it!
+All necessary configs and your secrets is in the `config.js` file you need to create by copying the `config.example.js`:

 ```bash
 cp config.example.js config.js